sol-sk/GIT_Obsidian/DND/Murder Mystery.md

 Talk to beaver woman:
 - Leonard saw that she came from findebear's room.
 What.
 - Sitting at end of platform, sitting with mouse
+- Ask her what she was doing in Findebears room:
+	-

 Talk to Yasha:
 - It was suggested to me specifically to come.
 What are you doing why should i come